 - Surrey County Council: works within, or affecting, the public highway and pavement areas

 Kingston upon Thames

 Complaints about enforcement action

-If you feel that we have failed to apply the principles contained in this policy in your case, you should complain first to the officer concerned.
+If you feel that we have failed to apply the principles contained in our policy in your case, you should complain first to the officer concerned.

-If you are unable to satisfactorily resolve your complaint, you should write to the Head of Development, at the Town Hall.
-You will be contacted within 5 working days with either a full response to your complaint or, if the situation is complicated, an indication of the time within which a detailed response will be made.
+If you are unable to satisfactorily resolve your complaint, you should write to the Head of Place Development, at the Town Hall.
+You will be contacted within 10 working days with either a full response to your complaint or an indication of the time within which a detailed response will be made.